Bahbv/articleSearch/readme.md

 We can use this small plugin to filter children in a container in realtime with a `.is-hidden` class.

 ## What it does
 When there is a keyup event on the searchInput it filters all the children in the container.
-It looks at all the text in the children and all the all tags.
+It looks at all the text in the children aswell as all the alt tags.
 If there isn't a match with the value from the input the child element will get the `.is-hidden` class.

 ## Options
 | Option        | Default       | What it does                       |